jenniferemshepherd/GildedRose-Refactoring-Kata/ruby/README.md

 1. remove obvious code that is not DRY
 2. extract as much 'obvious action' into individual methods, so that the update_quality method is shorter and more readable
 3. refactoring methods to ensure they are readable and avoid 'if false' methods
-4. start to apply Single Responsibility Principle with Brie
+4. start to apply Single Responsibility Principle with AgedBrie